 Every images SEO guideline mentions in first place the importance of names and alternative texts.

 However, all the WordPress plugins available on the Market before ImageSEO were not able to provide a relevant auto-completion for alt attributes and names.

 They were only about writing the page title in the alternative texts and the filename.

-Google, Bing and Qwant algorithms despite keyword stuffing.
+Google, Bing and Qwant algorithms despise keyword stuffing.
 This statement also apply to your images and that’s why ImageSEO is revolutionary.
 The plugin helps Search Engines to understand your visual content.